rust-lang-ua/rustbook_ukrainian/second-edition/src/ch10-01-syntax.md

 generic code is called and generates code for the concrete types that the generic code is called with.

-Let's work through an example that uses the standard library's `Option` enum:
+Let’s work through an example that uses the standard library’s `Option` enum:

 ```rust
 let integer = Some(5);